tony-waters/tony-waters.github.io/_posts/2026-04-04-flatten-directory-files-into-single-file.md

 header-img: "img/bash.png"
 ---

+If you have found yourself copying chunks of a codebase, this may be for you.

+---

 Sometimes you want to [show most of a code base to a reviewer](https://github.com/tony-waters/directory-to-text/tree/main) (like ChatGPT), without zipping, uploading, or losing context.
 Copy-pasting files one by one is painful.
 Dumping raw directories is noisy and unreadable.

 What you sometimes want is: